Hari-Nagarajan/fairgame/README.md

 available on your OS).
 See [Platform Specific](#Platform-Specific) instructions for help installing Python and dependencies in other operating systems:
 1. [Turn on your computer](https://www.google.com/search?q=how+do+I+turn+on+my+computer)
-2. Install Python 3.8.5, 3.8.6, 3.8.7 or 3.8.8.
-Install to some location that does not include spaces in the path (we suggest C:\Python38).
+2. [Install Python 3.8.9](https://www.python.org/downloads/release/python-389/).
+Install to some location that does not include spaces in the path
+   (we suggest C:\Python38).
 Click the checkbox that says Add Python 3.8 to PATH (or something similar) during the installation.